EsraaKhedr-SwiftAct/sys-req-import/reqif_github_readme.md

 # Tool Overview
 ReqIF to GitHub Synchronization Tool:

+This tool processes ReqIF requirement files which generated from different tools, extract requirements information from it and generate github issue for each requirement.
-This tool processes ReqIF  requirement files and synchronizes their content with a GitHub repository, generating or updating issues, maintaining hierarchy, mapping fields into GitHub Project V2, and optionally closing removed requirements.
+The tool synchronizes requirement files content with a GitHub repository, generating or updating issues, maintaining hierarchy, mapping issues into GitHub Project V2 , and optionally closing removed requirements.

 It supports ReqIF exports from: